slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Look for the «silver medalist».
 He has more availability, and sometimes, a better attitude than «the golden child».

+> *"A society grows great when old men plant trees whose shade they know they shall never sit in."
+-- Proverb*

 > *"Those who know do.
 Those that understand teach."
 -- Aristotle*

 > *"One repays a teacher badly if one remains only a pupil."
 -- Friedrich Nietzsche*

-> *"A society grows great when old men plant trees whose shade they know they shall never sit in."
--- Proverb*

-> *"I was always ready to share, but before external success, nobody cared to listen."
--- Naval Ravikant*

 > *"If you think you’re too small to make an impact, try to go to bed with a mosquito in the room."
 -- Dalai Lama*